Fee-for-value drives trillion-dollar healthcare opportunity

 However, this traditional FFS payment model is experiencing massive disruption due to healthcare reform.
 The Patient Protection and Affordable Care Act (PPACA) advances new reimbursement models which incent doctors on the quality and cost of a patient episode rather than the quantity of services provided.
 This new system is called Fee-For-Value (FFV).

 In a FFV system, providers take on financial risk for their patients, meaning that providers share in the burden of a poor outcome and the upside of more efficient and higher-quality care.

 Since PPACA was enacted years ago, nearly 20 percent of all healthcare payments are value-based.
 Healthcare industry experts expect this to increase to 75 percent or more by the year 2020.

 By our account, that’s easily a trillion-dollar-value shift that will take place in the next five to ten years.
 That’s not just a big, but a massive market opportunity for entrepreneurs and venture capitalists to pursue.

 Here is a snapshot of companies leading the sector:

-By our count, ~$4.5 billion of private equity dollars have been invested in companies capitalizing on the shift.
+By our count, approximately $4.5 billion of private equity dollars have been invested in companies capitalizing on the shift.